What are the top animation schools in the U.S.?

-Accepting just 20-25 students each year, the BYU Center for Animation is open to artists from the BYU BFA Animation program (offered in the College of Fine Arts and Communications, Department of Design), and the BS in Computer Science: Animation and Games (offered in the College of Physical and Mathematical Sciences, Department of Computer Science).
+Accepting just 20-25 students each year, the BYU Center for Animation is open to artists from the BYU Animation BFA Program, offered in the College of Fine Arts and Communications, Department of Design, and the BS in Computer Science: Animation and Games, offered in the College of Physical and Mathematical Sciences, Department of Computer Science.

-The BYU Center program provides extensive hands-on training in animation, games, live-action, and special effects.
+The program provides extensive hands-on training in animation, games, live-action, and special effects.
 All BFA, BS, and BYU Center for Animation students will have opportunities to work on personal and group projects, and major films.
 They will also complete an internship and develop a portfolio of their best work.

 BYU Animation graduates go on to establish successful careers at studios such as Blizzard, DreamWorks, Disney, Sony, Digital Domain, Pixar, Industrial Light & Magic (ILM), Nickelodeon, Riot Games, and many others.